liquibase/aws/CodePipeline-CodeBuild-CloudFormation/README.md

 Select "Upload a template file".
 Select "Choose file" and select `cloudformation-cs-demo-project.yml`.

+Enter the `Stack Name`.
 Enter the `ProjectName`.
 Enter the `Name of S3 Bucket housing Liquibase project files`.
 NOTE: strip off the `s3://` URI preample and trailing slash.
 Just the bucket name.
-I used `r2-codebuild-cs-demo-project`
+Enter the `LiqubiaseProKey`.
+Select a VPC for your new stack.
+Enter the corresponding Database Subnet Group Name for the VPC used previously.
+Enter a Username and Password for each RDS database.
+The default username is `postgres`.